mwganson/fcbmpimport/README.md

 <img src="screenshot-butterfly-cut.png" alt="screenshot butterfly after cut">

 There still remains some additional cleanup work to be done on this DWire051 object, but the edges are now much smoother and less pixelated than they were.

+New for version 2018.05.26, there is now a right-click context menu associated with the Select button in the Wire Point Editing Tools section.
+Only option at this time is to create a new DWire object from the selected object.
+Since the Wire Point Editing Tools only work with DWire objects, some objects need to be converted to DWire objects before these functions will work with them.
+New object will have makeFace = False and closed = False, so you might need to set those properties to True in the Combo Box Data tab in FreeCAD.
+Circles and Arcs are discretized by default to have 50 vertices.
+Only way to change this behavior is to edit the defaults.
+See the documentation for the <a href='#Defaults Button'>Defaults Button</a> for more details on macro defaults.

 <h4 id='Cut Button'>Cut Button</h4>